StevenAmpie/Bot-Attendant/README.md

+## Warning: issues with the tflearn library (Outdated), the program is awaiting maintenance.

 # Bot-Attendant
 Project done in Program SIC (SAMSUNG INNOVATION CAMPUS).
 It's a little bot that you can make an order, give you a bill, and then give you a total.